Nebraska 4-HYouth Development

 Below is a list of links that will help you learn about expanded learning opportunities.
 The featured links are examples of organizations that are seen as leaders in the afterschool and out-of-school time profession.

 A professional development resource for out-of-school time (OST) professionals, Click2Science is designed to build higher-quality OST STEM programs by giving frontline staff the skills they need to create positive STEM learning experiences with youth.

-The Afterschool Alliance is provides resources on the need for quality expanded learning opportunities and advocates for stronger public policy and investment for afterschool and out-of-school time programs.
+The Afterschool Alliance provides resources on the need for quality expanded learning opportunities and advocates for stronger public policy and investment for afterschool and out-of-school time programs.

 Center for Youth Program Quality

 The David P. Weikart Center for Youth Program Quality provides research and resources that can help youth workers improve the quality of their youth programming.